Application for AEDP Experiential Assistant Learning Community (EALC)

 You must be practicing legally as a licensed Mental Health Professional in your state, province, or country with a commitment to the AEDP Institute community and AEDP as a therapeutic modality.

-Essential Skills (ES1): all of the above plus you must have assisted in AEDP Immersion.
+Essential Skills (ES1): All of the above plus you must have assisted in AEDP Immersion.

 • Those who have completed our online application will be considered for EA positions.
 The Institute will notify applicants of acceptance / reasons for not being accepted shortly after your application is received.

-• The Institute will tell EALC members which courses: IMM and/or ES1 and/or ES2 they are eligible to assist in.
+• The Institute will tell accepted EALC members which courses: IMM and/or ES1 and/or ES2 they are eligible to assist in.

 EALC Member Responsibilities and Ethical Agreements: